nkhanal0/IaC-manager/README.md

 ### IaC: Manager Node (Jump Server)
-This terraform script will setup an infra for management in AWS:
+This terraform script will setup an infrastructure for management in AWS and will create following resources:
- - CentOS (Manager Node)
+ - Manager Node (CentOS)
  - VPC
  - Public subnet
  - Internet gateway